 One of the key challenges in Europe for Active and Healthy Ageing (AHA) is the implementation and scale-up of cross-border innovative solutions.
-The aim is to support the transformation of health and care in the Digital Single Market, thereby reinforcing the links between the development of solutions by companies, start-ups, and researchers, and the expectations and needs of care providers, policy-makers, insurers and other potential buyers of these products and services.
+The aim is to support the transformation of health and care in the Digital Single Market, thereby reinforcing the links between the development of solutions by companies, start-ups, and researchers – the supply side, and bridge a gap with the expectations and needs of care providers, policy-makers, insurers and other potential buyers of these products and services – the demand side.

-The Innovation to Market (I2M) programme aims to improve the match between the demand side and supply side in AHA, by engaging in a dialogue and organising a series of activities that involve the two sides.
+The purpose of the Innovation to Market (I2M) initiative is to improve the match between the demand side and supply side in AHA, by engaging in a dialogue and organising a series of activities that involve the two sides of the market.

-The Key Opinion Leaders have met on two occasions.
+The Key Opinion Leaders met on three occasions.
 They discussed how to address barriers to greater impact of AHA innovations most effectively.

-An additional on-line meeting is foreseen on 29th August 2018 to further validate and consolidate concepts and services to be included in the first release of the I2M Plan.
+An additional on-line meeting took place on 29th August 2018 to further validate and consolidate concepts and prioritise those services and actions deemed as most urgent by the AHA stakeholder community.

 Based on the insights collected through this participatory process, a first version of the I2M Plan has been conceived.
 The Plan foresees a number of actions and services that have been prioritised based on stakeholders’ indications and time and resources availability.
 It should be considered as a living document.
 It will be updated until 2020, with two future releases.